A Guide: Key Steps for Switching to a New Referral Platform

-There are many reasons why you may want to consider switching referral vendors.
-Whether you want to start expanding your programs, your current vendor is no longer offering the support you need, you’re running manual programs that you want to automate, or you have a home-grown legacy system that you no longer want to spend the development resources it takes to maintain.
+There are many reasons why you may want to consider switching referral platforms.
+Whether you want to start expanding your programs, your current vendor is no longer offering the support you need, you're running manual programs that you want to automate, or you have a home-grown legacy system that you no longer want to spend the development resources it takes to maintain.

 With every scenario, the thought of a migration can sound daunting, but it doesn’t have to be.
 In this article, we’ll guide you through the migration process and reveal key tips and pitfalls you need to be aware of to make the process as smooth as possible.

 Step 1 - Make a plan as early as possible

 This may seem obvious, but is a crucial step to your success.
 Determine the key dates you want to perform the migration.
 There are likely dates that you must ensure your referral program is ready for, or times when your resources for the project may be constrained.
 With those dates in mind, pick your ideal launch date then work backwards from there.

 Depending on the scale and complexity of your programs, we find the average time it takes to completely switch referral platforms is about 4-6 weeks from the date you secure a new vendor.
 If your team is agile and your internal resources are aligned, this will help ensure a smooth process.
 Just make sure you give yourself enough time to complete a thorough migration to set your project up for success.